Visiting Jarabacoa: 18 Things to Do in the Dominican Alps

 • Isabelle says:

+If you were able to pay thousands for flights, hotel, taxis, meals… how is paying a local $30 for a guided hike too much?
 We have a big problem with tourists and expats exploiting locals over pennies.
-Please don’t travel to DR if you think $30 for a guided hike + drive is too much.
-This is incredibly affordable if you can pay hundreds of dollars to fly across the world from Europe, especially if he is trekking up with you.
-And please don’t be one of those travelers that tries to treat locals like slaves just because it’s a country with less money than yours.
+Please don’t travel if you think paying a local small business $30 for their time is too much.
+As someone who has traveled to 50+ countries, I can tell you, this is an affordable option when comparing rates from New York to Thailand to Spain.
+Please don’t be one of those travelers that tries to treat locals like cheap servants just because it’s a “developing” country with less money than yours.

 3. Susan says: